-The National Family Caregiver Support Program (NFCSP) provides grants to States and Territories to fund a range of supports that assist caregivers.
+The National Family Caregiver Support Program (NFCSP) provides grants to States and Territories to fund a range of support that assist caregivers.

 The NFCSP offers a range of services to support family caregivers:

-- Individual counseling, organization of support groups, and training to assist caregivers in the areas of health, nutrition and financial literacy, and in making decisions and solving problems about their caregiving roles
+- Individual counseling, support groups and training to assist caregivers in the areas of health, nutrition and financial literacy.

 Eligible family caregivers are: